sgjava/garage/README.md

 I'm going through and making sure everything compiles and runs, so you will get a fully working development environment for the various projects.
 All the compilers, etc. have been released to the public domain as far as I can tell.
 You will need the original hardware or an emulator to compile and execute the code.
 As I have time I'll add and document more projects.

+You may see some of my stuff floating around the Internet.
+I even found a [You tube video](https://www.youtube.com/watch?v=z2yxf9bZxEo) of one of my CP/M libraries :) This repo will be the definitive depository for my legacy work.

 ### FreeBSD License
 Copyright (c) Steven P. Goldsmith